Kira-Kitsune/open-weather-image/README.md

 First you will need to register and account on OpenWeather to obtain an API key

+Recommended to put your API key as an environment variable.

 [How to Start OpenWeather](https://openweathermap.org/appid)

 With Metric Units